 The world's leading automated proofreading software

-How to Reduce Drug Labeling Errors in the Pharmaceutical Industry
+How to Reduce Drug Labeling Errors in Pharma

 FDA (US), EMA (EU), ANSM (France), CFDA (China), BfArM (Germany) – just to name a few of the national and international bodies that regulate the pharmaceutical industry.
 They share a common purpose: to ensure the patient safety and efficacy of medicines.
 And for this, they have regulatory procedures.